On deformation rings of residual Galois representations with three Jordan-Holder factors and modularity: Lattice

+If $\Gamma$ is a graph whose vertices are $\{\overline{\rho}_i\}$, and there is a directed edge from $\overline{\rho}_i$ to $\overline{\rho}_j$ if there exists an non-split extension of $\overline{\rho}_j$ by $\overline{\rho}_i$, then Corollary 1 in \cite{Bellaïche2003} gives a generalized Ribet's Lemma: $\Gamma$ is connected as a directed graph.
+Following this, the proposition below distinguishes between the case with two Jordan-H\"{o}lder factors and the case with a higher number of Jordan-H\"{o}lder factors.
+We summarize Corollary 1 in \cite{Bellaïche2003} below. \end{rmk}

+\begin{prop} Suppose $\Bar{\rho}$ has only two Jordan-H\"{o}lder factors, i.e., $s = 2$, then there exist respective lattices such that the associated reductions of $\rho$, $ $, $ $ are non-split from either direction, generalizing Ribet's Lemma for residual representations with 2 Jordan-H\"{o}lder factors.

+Suppose $\Bar{\rho}$ has more than two Jordan-H\"{o}lder factors, i.e., $s > 2$, one can only conclude that $\Gamma$ is connected as a directed graph, without concluding which extensions $ $ are non-split. \end{prop}

-Suppose $s = 2$, it follows from that $\Gamma$ is a connected graph that there exist lattices such that the associated reductions of $\rho$, $ $, $ $ are both non-split.
-This generalizes Ribet's Lemma for residual representations with 2 Jordan-H\"{o}lder factors.
-However, when $s > 2$, which extensions $ $ are non-split would remain unknown.
-The Fontaine-Laffaille at $p$ condition allows us to remove this ambiguity, and show that for any pair $(i,j)$, there is a lattice yielding a non-split subquotient $ $, i.e., that any vertices of the graph $\Gamma$ are connected by an oriented edge in both directions. \end{rmk}
+A condition that is preserved when taking subquotients such as Fontaine--Laffaille at $p$ and respective Selmer group conditions allow us to remove this ambiguity, and show that for any pair $(i,j)$, there is a lattice yielding a non-split subquotient $ $, i.e., that any vertices of the graph $\Gamma$ are connected by an oriented edge in both directions.